emilio2601/scpy/README.rst

 Contribute
 ----------
-Contributions are really welcome, whether they are bug reports/fixes, new features, documentation writing, really anything is appreciated.
+Contributions are really welcome, whether they are bug reports/fixes, new features, documentation writing, test writing, really anything is appreciated.

-You can send a pull request.
-Alternatively, open an issue in our bug tracker here: https://github.com/emilio2601/scpy/issues
+You can open an issue in our `bug tracker <https://github.com/emilio2601/scpy/issues>`here, or even better, you can send a pull request.

 Documentation
 ----------
-It's a WIP (refer to completeness table) but some modules are already finished.
-Access it here: https://scpy.readthedocs.io/en/latest/
+Sure, access it here: https://scpy.readthedocs.io/en/latest/

 License
 -------